Learning-Based Reconstruction of FRI Signals: Classical FRI Reconstruction Methods

 For example, we can consider the reconstruction of a $\tau$-periodic stream of $K$ Diracs:

 where $\{a_k\in \mathbb{R}\}_{k=0}^{K-1},\{t_k\in \mathbb{R}\}_{k=0}^{K-1}$ are the amplitudes and locations of the Diracs respectively.
-One of the sampling kernels $\varphi(t)$ that allows to reconstruct a stream of Diracs is the exponential reproducing function which, together with its uniform shifts, can reproduce complex exponentials \cite{Unser2005}:
+One of the sampling kernels $\varphi(t)$ that allows to reconstruct a stream of Diracs is the exponential reproducing function which, together with its uniform shifts weighted by proper coefficients $c_{m,n}$, can reproduce complex exponentials \cite{Unser2005}: